lightalkmst/green_curry/README.md

 Deep comparison of x and y

 ### A.P (promise-based array functions)
-Promise-based array functions are contained in the P.A submodule, with P.A.s serial and P.A.p parallel submodules
+Promise-based array functions are contained in the A.P submodule, with A.P.s serial and A.P.p parallel submodules

 Serial functions will operate in order and will reject on the first error or resolve on success

-Parallel functions will initiate all operations at the same time and will resolve as soon as possible or reject on the first error before that
+Parallel functions will initiate all operations at the same time and will resolve when all operations complete or reject on the first error before that

 Not all functions are available in both modes